jnieves14/liri-node-app/README.md

 ## Overview
 " LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data."

+## Instructions
+liri.js can take in one of the following commands:
+* concert-this
+* spotify-this-song
+* movie-this
+* do-what-it-says
+If using one of the first three commands, users may add a search term for example:
+* concert-this *italic*artist *italic*name
+* spotify-this-song *italic*song *italic*name
+* movie-this *italic*movie *italic*name
+Type do-what-it-says with no search term tp see what happens!

 ## Link
 [Link to the Live Site](https://jnieves14.github.io/liri-node-app/)